 Let us say you have a PDF file with 100 pages and you want to split or extract particular pages from that file.
 How can you do that?
-It’s absolutely easy.
-You don’t need to buy or complicate with any premium PDF editing applications.
+It's absolutely easy.
+You don't need to any premium PDF editing applications.
 In this tutorial, I will show you a simple way to split or extract particular pages from a PDF file on Linux.
-Though there are so many methods to do this task, I find the following methods are the easiest way to extract a page range or a part of a PDF file in Linux.
+Even though there are many methods to accomplish this task, I find the following methods are the easiest way to extract a page range or a part of a PDF file in Linux.
 Just follow these simple steps described below to get this job done in couple minutes.

 Split Or Extract particular pages from A PDF file using PDFtk

 I will explain both command line and GUI way.
 If you use a system that has only CLI mode, follow these steps.

 PDFtk is free graphical tool that can be used to split or merge PDF files.
 You can use it both in CLI and GUI mode.
 It is available for free and paid.